ProlificsPanther/DockerPanther/README.md

 Step-7: Select the running container and select the icon "OPEN IN BROWSER".
 Your Windows brower will open and TomCat Apaches' Dashboard will appear.
 Append "/PantherDemo/PantherDemo/login" in the URL and you will see Panther Web 'serving' up a sample Panther login screen.

 Step-8: To execute the Panther Editor, select the running container and  then choose the select "CLI" icon.
 Run the command "prodev".
-If you have trouble  with the Panther license file, set the license file  in the environment using  the command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`
- NOTE: Do not alter the location of the license file.
-Once prodev opens you may open the login screen located in screens.lib

 ### Panther Character Mode